apache/druid/docs/development/extensions-contrib/ambari-metrics-emitter.md

 ## Introduction

-This extension emits Druid metrics to a ambari-metrics carbon server.
-Events are sent after been [pickled](http://ambari-metrics.readthedocs.org/en/latest/feeding-carbon.html#the-pickle-protocol); the size of the batch is configurable.
+This extension emits Druid metrics to an ambari-metrics carbon server.
+Events are sent after been pickled (i.e., batched).
+The size of the batch is configurable.

 ## Configuration